Header Graphic

 Woodstock Farm Sanctuary

-Next, we will visit the Woodstock Farm Sanctuary, which is a farm animal rights and protection organization, founded in 2004.
+We will visit the Woodstock Farm Sanctuary, which is a farm animal rights and protection organization, founded in 2004.
 This is a place for rescuing, rehabilitating and caring for farmed animals and educating the public.

 Woodstock Farm Sanctuary is driven by the simple philosophy that kindness and respect for animals is our duty and that all the creatures that share this earth are here with us and not for us.
 Farm animals are feeling individuals who deserve to be treated with compassion.